Growing Home Fellowship

 To be eligible for this fellowship, you must meet the following requirements:

-- Applicant resides within one of the 32 counties of Appalachian Ohio, has recently moved, OR will be moving to the region for employment.
+1. Applicant resides within Appalachian Ohio OR will be moving to the region for employment.

 - Consideration will be given to identify leaders in areas of geographic need and in alignment with FAO's community fund counties.